Causal Representation Learning from Network Data: Model:

 For causal representation learning, we reinterpret the latent vector as a set of causal variables $\mathbf{U}=(U_1,\cdots,U_p)$ linked by an unknown DAG.
 Each conditional distribution is reparametrized as where $Z_i$ is an independent exogenous noise variable, and $c_i$ is the causal mechanism that generates $U_i$ from its parent(s) and $Z_i$.
-Under this view, the standard VAE likelihood $p_{\theta}(X|Z)$ factors into a deep SCM while the ELBO remains the training objective.
+Under this view, the standard VAE likelihood $p_{\theta}(X|Z)$ factors into a deep SCM, $\mathbf{Z} \xrightarrow{c} \mathbf{U} \xrightarrow{f_\theta} \mathbf{X}$.
+The pathway-level view \michelle{\(\mathbf{H}\)} is used by the encoder to infer \michelle{\(\mathbf{U}\)}, but it is not an input to the \(X\)-decoder.
 With this reparameterization, VAE jointly learns the causal graph over $\mathbf{U}$, the causal mechanisms $c_i$, and the mixing function $f_{\theta}$.